armory/documentation/_install_guide/config_repo.md

 - `./build.sh` executes and puts the artifacts in `build/distributions/*.deb`
 - The `deb` is uploaded to a central artifact store.

+If you are using Jenkins, make sure to artifact the deb package.
+This is what tells Spinnaker which version of your package to use.

 ## Alternatives

 If you do not already have a central artifact repository system you might want to check out [Deb S3](https://github.com/krobertson/deb-s3).